EnriqueSanchezdelVillar/Terminal/README.md

   come back to the one before = popd
   to see what is in a file =  file .Name
    find a file = located name
+   find . -type d == find for directories no files in my directory
+   """          f === all the files
+   all the files thaat have been modified in the last 10 mins == find . -type f -mmin -10 or +10 more that 10..
+   intervalo de tiempo  find . -type f -mmin +10 -mmin -10 dias== mtime
+   looking for size
+    find . -size  - or + 5M
+    find . -empty

+  Permission
+       find . -perm 777

   look for commands = wich nameComand

 ## Sudo